by : RJ Fisher last update: February 2023

-Thai food culture is about street food snacking and about spicy flavors.
-There is no denying, it’s all true.
+Thai food culture is not just about street food snacking and spicy flavors.
+Although, there is no denying, it’s all true.

-However, the true essence of Thai food culture goes way beyond that.
-It lies in the bond between the Thais’ passion for food and their strongly developed sense of social society.
+However, Thai food culture goes way beyond that.
+The true essence of Thai food culture lies in the bond between the Thais’ passion for food and their strongly developed sense of social society.
 Don’t worry, this is not a philosophical article.
 Allow me to explain.

 Thai Food Culture